JosephMutyaba/BSE-24-7/README.md

-# To Do List Application CFOR
+# To Do List Application

 A To-Do List application that allows users to create, manage, and track their daily tasks.